Rush618/DiceEvolved/README.md

        1) Download & Install Python 3.7+
        2) Download DiceEvolved.zip file
        3) Extract files into convenient folder
-       4) Open "Dice Evolved" file with IDLES
+       4) Open the "Dice Evolved" file with IDLES
+       OR
-       5) Run the "GameStart" file
+       4) Run the "Dice Evolved" file

 If you have any questions, notice any bugs, or have suggestions on how to improve the code or the gameplay experience, feel free to text me at: